 Here are some best practices for dealing with all situations involving dead links:

-While deep links, also known as anchor text or internal linking, are important, they should only be used when necessary.
-If you must use them, have a plan to unearth the dead ones regularly.
+While deep links, also known as anchor text or internal linking, are important, only use them when necessary.
+If you must use deep links, devise a plan to unearth the dead ones periodically.

-As we’ve seen, Google Search Console can assist you in locating dead links on your website.
-In addition, the search console aids in detecting both relevant (404 errors) and irrelevant (not found) issues.
+As we’ve seen, Google Search Console can help you locate dead links on your website.
+The search console also aids in detecting both relevant (404 errors) and irrelevant (not found) issues.

-When users encounter dead links, this method redirects them to a new source of information.
-Visit: meta HTTP-equiv=”refresh” content=”0; URL=’http://new-website.com'” /> to redirect (301) the dead page to the new destination.
+When users encounter dead links, redirect them to a new source of information.
+To redirect (301) the dead page to the new destination, use the following code: meta HTTP-equiv="refresh" content="0; URL='http://new-website.com'" />

 - Redirect (301) the broken page to another relevant page on your site.

-- Find a relevant piece of content on your site and link to it from the dead page.
+- Identify a relevant piece of content on your site and link to it from the dead page.

-If an external link is broken, contact the linked website and request that it be fixed.
+Links If an external link is broken, reach out to the linked website and request a fix.
 The same goes for you.
-You must also update any dead links on your end that lead to other websites.
+Update any dead links on your end that lead to other websites.

-Consider displaying the 404 page if the relevant page is no longer available.
-We propose displaying a “hard” 404 rather than a “soft” 404.
+Consider Leaving as a 404 If the relevant page is no longer available, consider displaying a 404 page.
+We recommend using a “hard” 404 instead of a “soft” 404.

 What can you do to avoid broken links?

 The simplest method is to always copy the URL rather than typing it in.
-Despite this being a no-brainer, some people still enter the URL!
+Despite this being a no-brainer, some people still enter the URL manually!
 Here are a few more methods for avoiding broken links:

-- When adding a link to your website, be sure the URL is valid and that you use the full URL rather than starting with www.
-You can copy and paste the URL from your browser’s address bar if you’re worried about inputting it correctly.
-Then don’t even consider making a typing error.
+When adding a link to your website, verify that the URL is valid and use the full URL rather than starting with www.

-- If you use a content management system (CMS), such as WordPress, publish the post or page before copying the URL.
-The real URL will not be live if the post or page is in draft mode, so that you may see something like this: Instead of https://example.com/name-of-the-post, you’ll see https://example.com/?p=2857&preview=true.
+If you use a content management system (CMS) like WordPress, publish the post or page before copying the URL.
+If the post or page is in draft mode, the real URL will not be live, and you may see something like this: https://example.com/?p=2857&preview=true

-- Always examine the site for a source’s reputation if you’re citing it.
-It’s one thing to find a source by searching online, but before adding an external link, make sure the site has been there for a few years.
+Always examine the site for a source’s reputation if you’re citing it.
+It’s one thing to find a source by searching online, but before adding an external link, ensure the site has been around for a few years.

-- You may also check if the site is safe to connect to before adding any external links to your site.
-It’s possible that a malicious bot would crawl their site and then move on to yours, causing server problems.
+Before adding any external links to your site, check if the site is safe to connect to.
+It’s possible that a malicious bot could crawl their site and then move on to yours, causing server problems.

 How can I determine whether or not a URL is safe?

-You can use various services to check a link to see if it’s safe to post on your site.
-Safe Browsing on Google is a fantastic place to start.
+You can use various services to check if a link is safe to post on your site.
+Google Safe Browsing is a fantastic place to start.